EU wants price cap on Russian gas, energy companies to pay

 She declined to recommend any price cap levels, saying that should be agreed during emergency talks among EU energy ministers Friday.
 The bloc’s executive arm is putting a raft of proposals on the table for the ministers to discuss.

+Putin threatened to completely cut energy supplies to the West if it tries to cap prices of Russian exports, saying the move would violate contracts.

+“In that case, we will just halt supplies if it contradicts our economic interests,” Putin said Wednesday at an economic forum in the far-eastern port city of Vladivostok.
+“We won’t supply any gas, oil, diesel oil or coal.”

-Von der Leyen said the commission, which proposes EU rules and policies, noted that oil and gas companies have made “massive profits.”
+Meanwhile, Von der Leyen said the EU’s executive Commission, which proposes EU rules and policies, noted that oil and gas companies have made “massive profits.”
 A European drought is fueling higher electricity demand and limiting the production of hydropower, just as Russia is wielding its energy might.

 “We will therefore propose a solidarity contribution for fossil fuel companies,” von der Leyen said, urging member countries to “invest these revenues to support vulnerable households and invest in clean homegrown energy sources.”